 Implants are small titanium cylinders about the size of a tooth root that are implanted in the jawbone of the missing tooth or teeth.
 Once in place, the implant serves as an anchor for a crown, bridge, denture, or other dental prosthesis.
 The number of missing teeth and their position will determine the type of restoration that will be recommended for use on top of the implant(s).

-Implants allow the placement of permanent fixed teeth that can truly mimic one’s own natural teeth in look, feel and function.
-They provide 100% of the natural chewing ability.
-If you have dentures or missing teeth, replacing them with implants can allow you to chew and function normally without the worry of a moving or slipping removable appliance.
-Additionally, implant placement will prevent bone loss which will occur where teeth are lost.
+Implants allow the placement of permanent fixed teeth that can truly mimic one’s own natural teeth in look, feel, and function.
+They provide 100% of your natural chewing ability.
+If you have dentures or missing teeth, replacing them with implants can normally restore natural function without the worry of a moving or slipping, removable appliance.
+Additionally, implant placement will prevent the bone loss that occurs when teeth are lost.

-We will plan the ideal position and angulaton of the tooth to be replaced.
-A very precise guide for placement of the implants is created to assist in the surgical procedure.
+We’ll plan the ideal position and angulaton of the tooth to be replaced.
+A very precise guide for the position of the implants is created to assist in the surgical procedure.
 Under local anesthetic, with or without sedation, the implant is carefully placed.
-Following a short period of healing, we will place the final tooth in position.
+Following a short period of healing, we will position the final tooth.

-No, you will not be required to go without teeth during the time of treatment.
-Many times the implant will be immediately restored with a tooth.
+No, you will not be required to go without teeth during the course of the treatment.
+Often the implant will be immediately restored with a tooth.
 If a longer healing time is required, temporary teeth will always be utilized to give you a natural appearance and provide proper function.

 In the case of missing teeth, dental implants are commonly the treatment of choice.
-A few medical conditions preclude the use of dental implants.
-Studies show that smoking will increase the likelihood of implant rejection.
+However, a few medical conditions can preclude the use of dental implants.
+For example, studies show that smoking can increase the likelihood of implant rejection.

-Total fees will depend upon the number of teeth missing, the location in the mouth, and number of implants required.
-It’s not always necessary to have an implant for each missing tooth.
+Total fees will depend upon the number of missing teeth, the location, and the number of implants required.
+It’s not necessary to have an implant for each missing tooth.
 When using an implant to replace only one tooth, the cost is comparable to that of fitting a permanent fixed bridge.